navonildeb/navonildeb.github.io/_pages/about.md

   - /about.html
 ---

-I am a fifth-year Ph.D. student in the Department of Statistics and Data Science at Cornell University.
-My research focuses on developing statistical methods to understand complex dependence structures in data arising in biology, neuroscience, finance, and other disciplines.
-I primarily work on statistical machine learning approaches involving time series analysis, graphical models, high-dimensional inference, optimization techniques, and causal inference.

-Currently, I am actively working on:
-1. Developing fast, implementable coordinate descent algorithms for statistical optimization problems in the frequency domain time series.
-2. Designing methods for counterfactual estimation and forecasting in panel data with dynamic latent structures.

-Prior to my doctoral studies, I completed my Bachelor's and Master's degrees in Statistics from Indian Statistical Institute, Kolkata.
+I am a fifth-year Ph.D. student in the Department of [Statistics and Data Science](https://stat.cornell.edu/) at [Bowers School of Computating and Information Science, Cornell University](https://bowers.cornell.edu/).
+I work in [Statistical Modeling of Compex Systems Lab](https://smocs.stat.cornell.edu/) where I am fortunate to be advised by [Prof. Sumanta Basu](https://sumbose.stat.cornell.edu/).
+I also closely collaborate with [Prof. Raaz Dweivedi](https://raazdwivedi.github.io/) at [Cornell Tech](https://tech.cornell.edu/).
+Prior to my doctoral studies, I completed my Bachelor's and Master's degrees in Statistics at [Indian Statistical Institute, Kolkata](https://www.isical.ac.in/).

+My research primarily focuses on developing statistical methodologies for analyzing complex, high-dimensional, and temporally dependent data.
+Such data—-arising in neuroscience, finance, policy evaluation, and many other domains—-exhibit intricate temporal and cross-sectional dependencies that challenge traditional methods for estimation, inference, and forecasting.
+I aim to make these dependencies learnable through statistically principled methodologies with theoretical guarantees and by building scalable algorithms.
+Broadly, my work bridges **Time-sereis Analysis**, **High-dimensional Statistics**, and **Causal Inference**, with the following specific directions:

+* Spectral-Domain Graphical Modeling
+* Scalable Optimization Methods for High-Dimensional Problems
+* Forecasting Counterfactuals in Panel Data

+I additionally pursue interdisciplinary research on building predictive models for the body weight of endangered rhinoceroses using morphological data in small-sample settings, in collaboration with [Prof. Rovin Radcliffe](https://wildlife.cornell.edu/people/robin-radcliffe) at [College of Veterenary Medicine, Cornell University](https://www.vet.cornell.edu/).
+My research and publications can be found [here](https://navonildeb.github.io//publications/).

+I am actively looking for academic jobs in **Fall 2025**, and happy to connect if you are aware of any openings.

 **Email:** nd329[at]cornell[dot]edu